I’M NEW – What should I do? Which class should I take?

 HOW DO THE WAITLISTS WORK?

-People cancel often (outside the 12-hour window of the class) and you’ll be automatically moved to the class when you’re next in line and a spot opens.
-To add yourself to the waitlist:
+If it says 9/9, that means there is a waitlist.
+Add yourself to the waitlist and know that most waitlists clear 12 hours prior to the class, meaning everyone on the waitlist gets in.
+People cancel often (outside the 12-hour window of the class) and you’ll be automatically moved to the class when you’re next in line and a spot opens (getting an email notification of being moved from the waitlist into the class).

-- Click the word “Waitlist” and add yourself.
+- Click the word “Book” and add yourself when you see it says it’s full.

-- You’ll get an email notification that you’ve been moved from the waitlist to the class.
+- Once someone cancels (outside the 12-hour window), you’ll get another email notification that you’ve been moved from the waitlist to the class.

 - Once you’ve been moved from the waitlist to the class, you own that spot and the 12-hour cancellation policy now applies to you for that class.

 Waitlists are active outside the 12-hour window.
-If you don’t get into a class you wanted, check the schedule within the 12-hour window for any late openings – it will say “Book” if there is an opening.
-You may need to remove yourself from the waitlist first prior to adding yourself to class while inside the 12-hour window.
+If you don’t get into a class you wanted, check the schedule within the 12-hour window for any late openings.
+You will need to remove yourself from the waitlist first prior to adding yourself to class while inside the 12-hour window.

 You are responsible for taking yourself off any waitlists and/or other classes that were booked.
 Failure to remove yourself from classes results in being charged for both classes as if you attended, no-showed, or late canceled.